A court will find a child "in need of assistance" (CINA) if the local Department of Social Services (DSS) proves:

 - Permanency planning

-After the local Department files a Child in Need of Assistance (“CINA”) petition, a CINA case usually begins with a shelter care hearing.
+After the local DSS files a CINA petition, a CINA case usually begins with a shelter care hearing.
 If the court finds that there is an emergency situation making it against the child’s welfare to stay in the home, the court may place the child in shelter care.
 Shelter care is a temporary measure (usually no more than 30 days).
 A child may be placed in shelter care before a hearing in certain emergency situations.

 NOTE: Maryland law provides that the court will conduct a hearing at least every six months after a CINA petition is filed.
 At this hearing, the court will evaluate the child's safety and various other aspects of the child's case.